José Francisco de Isla: Early career

 De Isla was a professor of philosophy and theology in Segovia, Santiago de Compostela, Medina del Campo and Pamplona.
 In Pamplona he translated The Compendium of the History of Spain by Father Duchesne and the Christian Year by Father Jean Croisset, also noted as a preacher in Valladolid and Zaragoza.

-His work Triunfo del amor y del la lealtad: dia grande de Navarra was a subtly satirical depiction of the celebrations held at Pamplona to mark the visit of King Ferdinand VI.
+His work Triunfo del amor y de la lealtad: dia grande de Navarra was a subtly satirical depiction of the celebrations held at Pamplona to mark the visit of King Ferdinand VI.
 Initially, the book got an enthusiastic reception from some high-ranking readers - but a scandal broke out when, on closer reading, the real intent, biting and far from flattering, was revealed.
 De Isla was forced to leave his city and took up the life of an itinerant preacher, where he gained considerable popularity.

 The Marquis de la Ensenada recommended him as a confessor of Queen Barbara of Braganza, but he refused.
 He published under the assumed name of Francisco Lobón de Salazar, benefiting from Aguilar and priest of Villagarcia de Campos.
 It was during this time that the most important of his works, the first part of Historia del famoso predicador fray Gerundio de Campazas, alias Zotes was written and published, originally under the name of his friend Don Francisco Lobon de Salazar, in 1758, but de Isla's authorship of it was soon revealed.
 The work, full of fresh humor, depicted a peasant boy who rises to prominence as a preacher due to his smooth tongue.
 It constituted a biting satire on the charlatanism and bombast of the popular preaching friars of the day.
 This is a novel very low in action, in which two elements are combined in the most unusual way: a satirical and burlesque narrative fiction about bad preachers, who still followed the pompous and pedantic style of the Gongoran Baroque preachers, and a didactic treatise of sacred oratory.
 In this combination the author also intersperses various stories and jokes., the influence of the picaresque novel and Cervantes style are seen in this work.
 What stands out most is its wit and irony, despite its virtually nonexistent action.